EN

 Determining Eligibility for Your Immigration Case

-Effective September 2018, all cases must be supplemented with sufficient evidence to reach adjudication in your favor; otherwise you risk the possibility of receiving a denial outright for lack of evidence.
+Effective September 2018, all cases, including those related to Asylum Law and Family-Based Immigration, must be supplemented with sufficient evidence to reach adjudication in your favor; otherwise, you risk the possibility of receiving a denial outright for lack of evidence.

-With an administration that is actively seeking any means to cut down on legal immigration, we take great pains to ensure that we cover each element to the satisfaction of the agency processing your case.
+With an administration that is actively seeking any means to cut down on legal immigration, we take great pains to ensure that we cover each element, including your US Citizenship Application, to the satisfaction of the agency processing your case.

 Planning Your Relocation to the United States